 Below are examples of chitons you can find without much effort in northern Oregon’s exposed rocky intertidal.
-This is a modest accounting.
 I don’t flip rocks, so these are the just chitons that don’t mind some daylight exposure.
-Even with this limited set identification can be a challenge.
+Even with this limited set, identification is a challenge for me.
 I list some of my favorite field guides and identification resources at the bottom of this page.
 I have relied heavily on them, but any identification errors are mine.

 Organization and common names are my choice.
 I refer to WoRMS for scientific names, and I learn a ton by browsing the natural history riches in Kozloff (1993).
 All photos are from northern Oregon unless otherwise noted in the caption.

 Black leather chiton, Katharina tunicata– Easy to find and easy to identify, Katharina doesn’t try to hard to hide while they wait out the low tide.
 (But I feel like sometimes they’ll nose into a shadow.)
 You’ll be able to find them in the open on low intertidal rocks.
 Out in the open, in daylight, Katharina will frequently nose into a shadow.
 There is individual variation, as seen in the photos below, but you won’t mix it up with any other chiton.
 I say a few words about Katharina and show some more photos in Black Leather Chiton, Katharina tunicata, and Tidepool Treat: The Schizymenia – Katharina Connection.

 Harbo, R. M. 2011.
 Whelks to Whales: Coastal Marine Life of the Pacific Northwest.
 2nd ed.
 Harbour Publishing Co.